dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_deleting_events-->

-To delete an existing event, all you need is to send a DELETE request with a identifier reference to the server you are using.
+To delete an existing event, all you need is to send a DELETE request with an identifier reference to the server you are using.

 ```bash
 curl -X DELETE "localhost/api/33/events/ID" -u admin:district